ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 Numerics and algorithms
 -----------------------

-This section describes the input parameters used to select the preferred numerical methods and algorithms for your simulation setup.
+This section describes the input parameters used to select numerical methods and algorithms for your simulation setup.

 Time step
 ^^^^^^^^^